Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/centrifuge_data.md

 In the example above, the bee's honeycomb when used in the centrifuge will have a 40% chance to output a diamond, a 2% chance to output a nether star as the secondary output, and a 70% chance to output bottles of enchanting. <br>

+!!! note
-*Note:* The default value for Main Output is 1.0.
+	The default value for Main Output is 1.0.
 The default value for Secondary output is 0.20.
 The default value for Bottle Output is 0.25.

 <br>
 <br>